nerdalert/ai-multimodal-docs/README.md

 ## Why This Matters

+- **Save Time**: Most engineers have spent days or weeks total in their career recording and editing explanations of their project which is sourced from documentation.
+Here we automate the presentation with both audio and visual modalities.
 - **Multi-modal UX**: Better entry points for visual and auditory learners; improved accessibility.
-- **Deeper context**: Explains why the project exists, how it fits, and trade-offs—faster onboarding.
-- **Discovery**: Surfaces references and ecosystem links that a README often omits.
+Generally a project is only a text based readme until it matures due to resource constraints on emerging projects.
+Leverage AI tooling with the docs you generate or have an LLM generate to produce presentations takes ~10 minutes.
 - **Engagement**: Video/audio walkthroughs raise comprehension and retention.
 - **Docs as a product**: Signals that documentation is first-class, not an afterthought.
-- **Scalable template**: Repeatable across projects; standardizes a higher-quality onboarding experience.
-- **Open-source comms innovation**: Moves beyond static markdown toward guided learning.

 ---

 ## Benefits and Considerations